 Emotional and Family Issues in Children with Heart Disease

-Many factors influence how a child feels about having congenital (present at birth) heart disease.
+Many things influence how a child feels about having congenital heart disease.
 Some of these factors include:

-The age of the child when the heart defect was diagnosed.
-A child who was diagnosed at birth and who has grown up with the heart defect may adjust differently than a child who learns of his or her heart disease at an older age, after living a seemingly healthy life.
+The child's age at diagnosis.
+A child who was diagnosed at birth and who has grown up with the heart defect may adjust differently than a child who learns of his or her heart disease at an older age.

 The number of hospitalizations.
-Children who require many diagnostic tests and procedures, surgeries, and/or other hospitalizations may feel angry, fearful, resentful, or withdrawn.
+Children who need many tests and procedures, surgeries, or hospitalizations may feel angry, fearful, resentful, or withdrawn.

 The age of the child.
-Younger children may have difficulty understanding their illness and may misinterpret the reasons for tests and surgical procedures.
+Younger children may have trouble understanding their illness.
+They may misinterpret the reasons for tests and surgical procedures.
 Whereas, older children can better understand information about their illness and what it will take to make them well.

 The coping skills and temperament of the child.
-Some children can deal with adversity better than others, and some children are more nervous or anxious than others.
+Some children can deal with adversity better than others.
+Some children are more nervous or anxious than others.

 Body image.
-Surgical scars, cyanosis (blue coloring of the skin, lips, and nailbeds), or the need for medical therapies, such as oxygen or feeding tubes, often make a child feel different from others, and can affect self-esteem and body-image.
+Surgical scars, cyanosis (blue coloring of the skin, lips, and nailbeds), or the need for medical therapies, such as oxygen or feeding tubes, often make a child feel different from others.
+These can affect self-esteem and body-image.

 Family dynamics.
-A child's emotions can be affected by the way his or her family members cope with the illness, as well as other issues including the stress felt by the family.
-Finances, work, and insurance problems the family may face, or siblings who are jealous of the extra attention the child with the heart defect may receive due to his or her illness, will all affect your child's emotions.
+A child's emotions can be affected by the way his or her family members cope with the illness.
+Stress felt by the family caused by finances, work, and insurance problems can affect how your child copes.
+Siblings who are jealous of the extra attention the child with the heart defect may get may also affect your child's emotions.